mesoSPIM/optical-simulations/README.md

 # Assumptions
 These proof of principle simulations are mostly based on ideal lenses and highly simplified optical train.
-The purpose is to get an estimate what to expect from excitation beam width and detection PSF.
+The purpose is to get an estimate what to expect from the system, rather than getting exact numbers.

 # Simulation software
 - Optalix Pro